Quantum Criticality and Population Trapping of Fermions by Non-Equilibrium Lattice Modulations: Results

-Right above the crossing, for external modulation frequencies $\Omega_L > 1$ we find, that the liquid behavior is dramatically reduced.
-In the lower panels of Fig. \ref{fig_05btest} we discuss the LDOS and the distribution function in the for external frequencies above $\Omega_L=1$.
-We have to remark that above the crossing the LDOS shows a significant change in the gap.
-The step-like structure vanishes and the system reveals for further increasing $\Omega_L$ almost the behavior of a Mott-insulator with an unconventional occupation number in the Mott-gap associated with a weak spectral weight there.
-Combining both, the discussion concerning the spectral weight and the distribution number right above $\Omega_L =1$ we find a pronounced shift of occupation which resembles a "trapping'' of particles right below the upper Hubbard-band, which is an "inversion'' alike situation.
-The Fermions can not relaxate because no unoccupied states are within reach if we assume only emission processes of an integer number of phonons.
+Right above the crossing, for external modulation frequencies $\hbar\Omega_L/D > 1$, we find that the liquid behavior is dramatically reduced.
+In the lower panels of Fig. \ref{fig_05btest} we discuss the LDOS and the distribution function for external frequencies above $\hbar\Omega_L/D=1$.
+Note here that above the crossing the LDOS shows a significant change in the gap.
+The step-like structure vanishes and exhibits for further increasing modulation energies $\hbar\Omega_L$ almost the behavior of a Mott insulator with an unconventional occupation number in the Mott gap in conjunction with a weak spectral weight there.
+Combining both, the discussion concerning the spectral weight and the distribution number right above $\hbar\Omega_L/D =1$, we find a pronounced shift of occupation which resembles a trapping of particles right below the upper Hubbard band, which is an inversion-like situation.
+This means, atoms occupy energy states above the Fermi energy, especially in the gap region, therefore establishing a population inversion as found and used in other systems to start and maintain lasing behavior.
+The relaxation of the Fermions is impossible because no unoccupied states are within reach for emission processes of an integer number of phonons of the periodic modulation.
+This effect establishes the atomic population inversion in the pumped system and requests experimental verification.
+A utilization of the population inversion for other experimental or technological methods might be rather promising, e.g. for phonon pumped lasing.
 For significantly faster lattice vibrations of the confining potential the system is not able to follow the perturbations and returns to a stationary state similar to equilibrium.
-The trapping of the occupation is preserved.
+The trapping of the occupation is however preserved.